 The end of the year is a time of hope … we look forward to next year, often with the intentions of making it better than the last.
-It’s also a time of reflection, and for those in control of their finances (like all of us in the Money Under 30 community), it’s an opportunity to especially think about how we fared financially in 2012.
+It’s also a time of reflection, and for those in control of their finances (like all of us in the Money Under 30 community), it’s an opportunity to especially think about how we fared financially this year.

 Did you slash some of your debt?
 Did you cut back on spending?
 Did you pick up a second job for extra income?

-I hope everyone can pat themselves on the back for at least one great step in 2012.
+I hope everyone can pat themselves on the back for at least one great step this year.
 Whatever efforts you were able to make, cheers and congratulations.

-While this year wraps up, we’re setting our sights with hope on 2013 — whether it be setting a career goal, getting out of debt, or simply staying on track with the great financial habits we’ve been developing until now.
+While this year wraps up, we’re setting our sights with hope on next year — whether it be setting a career goal, getting out of debt, or simply staying on track with the great financial habits we’ve been developing until now.

-My financial aspiration for 2013 is to put myself in the best position possible to begin paying off my student loans when I graduate in June.
+My financial aspiration for next year is to put myself in the best position possible to begin paying off my student loans when I graduate in June.
 I’d love to hear about all of your goals in a comment, too.

 As we ponder what we want to accomplish this year, we may start to sift through lots of articles about New Year’s resolutions and financial planning.
 It can be overwhelming, so I’ve done a bit of reading and picked out some of the best ones.
 I hope you’ll learn as much from this round-up as I did.

 1. On setting financial goals: Do you find it hard to make your financial goals seem doable?
-In this article from Fox Business, we learn it’s important to be realistic and look at the small picture.
-Instead of entering 2013 with huge worries on our minds (the fiscal cliff and unemployment, to name a few), we should see what we can do for ourselves.
+In this article from Money Management International, we learn it’s important to be on the same page with your spouse.
+Then set short, mid, and long range goals.

-2. On investing: As I’m still getting established, 2013 won’t likely be a big investing year for me.
-But if you’re in a position to start (or continue) investing, check out this article from MarketWatch about 10 investment ideas for 2013.
+2. On investing: As I’m still getting established, next year won’t likely be a big investing year for me.
+But if you’re in a position to start (or continue) investing, check out this article from MarketWatch about 7 big investment ideas for next year.

-3. On cutting back: Can you cancel a service you didn’t really use in 2012?
+3. On cutting back: Can you cancel a service you didn’t really use in this year?
 Could you stop getting charged for ATM fees?

-Try some of these USA Today tips, and start 2013 with an eye on ways you’re spending (or missing out on) money unnecessarily.
+Try some of these USA Today tips, and start next year with an eye on ways you’re spending (or missing out on) money unnecessarily.

-What are your goals for 2013?
+What are your goals for the upcoming year?
 Money Under 30 wants to help you get there.
 Let us know in the comments, and we’ll be sure to cover the topics that interest you the most.